BertrandBordage/Titelouze/README.rst

 Contributing
 ============

 Any idea would be welcome !
-So don't be shy and open an issue if you have spotted something odd.
+So don't be shy and open an issue if you spotted something odd.